8 CRR-NY 155.4NY-CRR

 (1) The safety rating shall be established by each district or board of cooperative educational services after consultation with the health and safety committee established pursuant to paragraph (d)(1) of this section and shall identify and assess the condition of every major system component of each occupied school building based upon overall assessment of the system or element, probable useful life, structural integrity, overall safety, need for repair and maintenance, need for replacement, the estimated cost of necessary repairs and/or replacement, and assessment of the effectiveness of the building comprehensive maintenance plan required by paragraph (d)(1) of this section.

 (2) The major system components of each occupied school building shall be rated in one of the following categories:

-(i) Excellent: identifies exemplar systems.
-No remediation required, requires only routine maintenance as identified in the building comprehensive maintenance plan.
+(i) Excellent: system is in new or like-new condition and functioning optimally.
+No remediation required.
+Requires only routine maintenance as identified in the building comprehensive maintenance plan.